Blastbrean/Blastbrean/README.md

 With C#, I've been developing a generic deobfuscation toolkit and targeting Lua obfuscated code with it using Loretta.

-I hope to create a skeleton for future deobfuscation work on other languages, an easy to use IR and AST optimization system, and a adaptable frontend -> IR -> backend system.
+I hope to create a skeleton for future deobfuscation work on other languages.
+This skeleton would have...

+- an easy AST optimization system to remove source-level obfuscation, pattern matching, and pass system

+- an easy frontend-IR-backend system to easily lift bytecode to whatever you want and optimize out tricks.

-After my work here, I am also interested in working on a hypervisor and moving on to Windows Internals!
+After my work here, I am also interested in working on a AMD-SVM hypervisor, moving on to Windows Internals, and targeting real-world anticheats!

 ---